Deborah Allen: Career peak: 1980s

 Allen signed with Capitol Records in 1980.
-Her debut album for the label that year, Trouble in Paradise, produced her initial solo hit "Nobody's Fool", peaking at No. 24 on the Billboard Country chart.
-Her subsequent (non-album) country chart singles "You (Make Me Wonder Why)", "You Look Like the One I Love" and "After Tonight" (co-written by Troy Seals) peaked at #20, #33 and #82 respectively.
+Her debut album for the label in 1980, Trouble in Paradise, produced her initial solo hit "Nobody's Fool", peaking at No. 24 on the Billboard Country chart.
+Her subsequent (non-album) country chart singles "You (Make Me Wonder Why)", "You Look Like the One I Love" and "After Tonight" (co-written by Troy Seals) peaked at No. 20, No. 33, and No.82 respectively.
 Allen had written a song at the time called "Don't Worry 'Bout Me Baby" with Bruce Channel and Kieran Kane.
 Although she pleaded with Capitol to let her record it and release it as a single, the label refused.
 With the assistance of music publisher Don Gant, Janie Fricke's producer, Jim Ed Norman, heard "Don't Worry 'Bout Me Baby" and recorded it with Fricke.
 The single became Allen's first Billboard No. 1 single as a songwriter.

-By 1982, she had begun collaborating with songwriter Rafe Van Hoy, and they married that year.
+By 1982, she had begun collaborating with songwriter Rafe Van Hoy and they married that year.

 In 1983, Allen moved to RCA Records, finding success with her album Cheat the Night.
 The first single from the album, "Baby I Lied", became her signature song and her only crossover hit.
 It peaked at No. 4 on Billboards Country chart and reached No. 26 on the Billboard Hot 100 in January 1984.
 The song also climbed into the top 10 of the Adult Contemporary chart.
-Allen followed her crossover hit with the country single "I've Been Wrong Before", which went to No. 1 on the Cashbox country chart and No. 2 on the Billboard Country chart in the spring of 1984.
-The song also earned Grammy Award nominations for Best Country Song and Best Female Country Vocal Performance.
-"I Hurt for You", also from Allen's breakthrough album, became a top 10 country hit in 1984.
-Her follow-up album that year, Let Me Be the First, was the first album digitally recorded in (and released from) Nashville.
+Allen followed the crossover hit with the country single "I've Been Wrong Before", which reached No. 1 on the Cashbox country chart and No. 2 on the Billboard Country chart in the spring of 1984.
+The song earned Grammy Award nominations for Best Country Song and Best Female Country Vocal Performance.
+"I Hurt for You", from Allen's breakthrough album, became a top 10 country hit in 1984.
+Her follow-up album in 1984, Let Me Be the First, was the first album digitally recorded in and released in Nashville.
 Allen made the charts once again in 1984 with "Heartache and a Half" (co-written with Van Hoy and Muscle Shoals songwriter Eddie Struzick).

 In 1987, Allen released the single "Telepathy", written by Prince under the alias "Joey Coco".
-A more pop-oriented album of the same name was also issued that year, and Allen released her last single for RCA, "You're the Kind of Trouble".
+A more pop-oriented album of the same name was issued in the same year, and Allen released her last single for RCA, "You're the Kind of Trouble".